grucloud/grucloud/docusaurus/docs/aws/resources/IAM/IamInstanceProfile.md

 Provides an Iam Instance Profile.

-The following examples create an instance profile and a role attached to it:
+The following example create an instance profile, a role attached to this instance profile, and create an ec2 instance under this profile:

 ```js
 const iamRole = await provider.makeIamRole({